jim-easterbrook/python-gphoto2/README.rst

     print(str(text))
     camera.exit(context)

-The member functions are more "hand crafted" than the rest of the Python bindings, which are automatically generated from the library header files.
+The object methods are more "hand crafted" than the rest of the Python bindings, which are automatically generated from the library header files.
-This means that there are some functions in the "C" interface that do not have corresponding member methods.
+This means that there are some functions in the "C" interface that do not have corresponding methods.
 Those that do include a "see also" reference in their docstring, as shown in the ``pydoc`` example above.

 Error checking